cbfrench/cbfrench.github.io/graphics/README.md

 ## Final Project
 This is the README for my Final Project in CSC 471 Spring 2018.
 I chose to create an homage to classic Mario platformers with the knowledge I gained during the class.
 ___
-### Structs
+### Data Structures
-Below are the structs that were utilized throughout the program.
+Below are the data structures that were utilized throughout the program.

     typedef struct platform {
 	    vec3 p;